christopherkang/christopherkang.github.io/books/index.md

 [Main page](../)

 # Books read + Reviewed
+My reading habits are sinusoidal, but I'm working at making them more regular.

+I enjoy books that help me think in new perspectives.
+I have a particular affinity for books that are emotionally devastating.

+I don't think I have a favorite book.

+**2021**
+- (June) _Pachinko_, Min Jin Lee

 **2020**
 - (September; **Present**) *Powerful: Building a Culture of Freedom and Responsibility*, Patty McCord
 - (August) *The Gift of Therapy*, Irvin Yalom, MD